 That’s our Abruzzo Almanac.
 All the need to know details about the Abruzzo wine region, to give you some more background information on this beautiful Italian destination.

 Thirst for knowledge still not quenched?
 Want to learn about another great Italian wine region?
 Try our overview of Sicily – read here.
+Alternatively, you can learn all about the picturesque region of Piedmont.
+The home of Barolo is a must-read for any lover of Italian vino.

 If you enjoyed reading this article don’t forget to sign up to our mailing list below.
 We are always creating new content to help other wine lovers learn about wine and we have a great selection of wines in our online wine store.
 So, have a look around, learn something new and pick yourself up something nice.